Streaming IP cameras to YouTube is definitely one of the best ways to live stream events.

 Once activated, you are able to obtain the stream key and configure the streaming setup with the following steps:

 #2.
-Enter the title and description and change Privacy settings (private, unlisted or public) in the Basic Info section.
+Clcik EDIT to enter the title and description and change Privacy settings (private, unlisted or public).

 #3.
 Scroll down and find the Stream Key in the Encoder Setup section.
 And the stream key is hidden in most cases.
-Click Reveal to see the key.
+Click the eye button to see the key.

 #4.
 Copy and paste the key to a notepad or any other safe location.

 Editor's Tip: Do not share it with someone you don't know.
 Or else, others may take advantage of your account and live stream to your YouTube channel.

 Step 4.
 Install & Set Up Encoders to Stream IP Cameras to YouTube

 Important: Some security cameras that support RTMP push allow you to live stream IP cameras directly to YouTube without using any encoders.
 So, it is best to contact the staffs of your security camera brands and ask them whether an encoder is needed for YouTube live streaming.